What is Ad Stacking?

 The worst effect of ad fraud is its purpose.
 According to the UK National Crime Agency, ad fraud is a low-risk, high-profit cybercrime that often funds human trafficking, child exploitation, slavery, drug trafficking, and arms trading.

 Corrupt websites are stacking ads on top of one another, making them invisible to human eyes and yet charging the advertiser fully.

-Here is a real-world case of ad stacking
+Examples of ad stacking

 In early June of 2019, a fraudster began testing six domain pairs in campaigns with at least three demand-side platforms that fed into dozens of ad exchanges and supply-side platforms.
 They then executed the fraud in the mobile apps of ten newspaper publishers who use popular software development kits for their app environments.